swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-We already have a `data` directory in our `matlab-novice-inflammation` project directory, so we only need to create a `results` directory for this project.
-You can use your computer's file browser to create this directory.
-We'll save all our scripts and function files in the main project directory.
+Our main project directory is `matlab-novice-inflammation`, where we'll save all our scripts and function files.
+We already have `data` and `results` directories here.

-A final step is to set the *current folder* in MATLAB to our project folder.
+A crucial step is to set the *current folder* in MATLAB to our project directory.
 Use the **Current Folder** window in the MATLAB GUI to browse to your project folder (`matlab-novice-inflammation`).